MomsFriendlyDevCo/MacGyver2/README.md

 ========
 Dynamic form widgets for Vue.

-MacGyver is a form designer for Vue that works by being given a form definition and a data set.
+MacGyver is a component library and dynamic form designer for Vue.

+It can function either as a simple set of powerful independent components or by using a powerful JSON form layout definition.

 [LIVE DEMO](https://momsfriendlydevco.github.io/MacGyver2)